In the midst of a week where poker history was being made right and left Mike "Timex" McDonald made a little history of his own.

 The 18-year-old Canadian became the youngest-ever EPT winner by outlasting 410 players to win the German Open, also down as EPT Dortmund.

-The young guns on the poker tour have certainly been making headlines the last 12 months.
-During the summer Steve Billirakis became the new youngest WSOP winner when he won Event 1 at the 2007 WSOP.
+Earlier in the week Steve Billirakis became the new youngest WSOP winner when he won Event 1 at the 2007 WSOP.
 Billirakis was 21 years and 11 days old when he won.
 (WSOP entrants must be 21.)

 Not to be outdone, Annette Obrestad became the youngest player to win a WSOPE event when she took down the Main Event a couple days before she turned 19.